 What are the key goals of SOX?

 The controls that govern SOX ensure the accuracy, reliability, and security of financial data, and apply to both business and IT domains.
-The objective of these controls is to ensure that systems are accurate, complete, and error-free to avoid potential impacts on financial reporting.
+The objective of these controls is to keep systems accurate, complete, and error-free to avoid potential impacts on financial reporting.

-The measures within the act are aimed at increasing accountability and transparency for corporations, protecting investors and the public from fraudulent activity.
+The measures within the act are about increasing accountability and transparency for corporations so investors and the public are protected from fraudulent activity.
 They include a combination of increased regulatory oversight, stricter penalties for violations, and additional protections for individuals who help in the identification and prosecution of such violations.

-The SOX act is rather comprehensive, but these are they key goals of the act you should know about:
+The SOX act is comprehensive, to say the least, but these are they key goals of the act you should know about:

 Who does SOX apply to?